phoomipat-u/RateApiLimiter/README.md

 <h3>API Instructions - I’m going to be using Docker so I don’t have to write 2 versions for Windows/Mac </h3>
 1. Navigate to the root of the project
-2. Build project image `docker --build-arg ASPNETCORE_ENVIRONMENT=Development build -t rate-api-limiter -f Dockerfile .`
+2. Build project image `docker build -t rate-api-limiter -f Dockerfile .`
 3. Run container `docker run --name rate-api-limiter -p 5001:80 rate-api-limiter`
 4. Navigate to `localhost:5001/swagger` to view the API swagger and the API usage instructions - you can try testing to API here
 5. (Optional) You can change the limit config in RateApiLLimiter/appsettings.json